 Boil again to make the infused liquid more like a syrup (15 minutes).
 Pour the syrup in a clean glass jar.
 Put it in the fridge; it will keep for months!

-Release more minty oils with a bar muddler (if you have one).
+Release more minty oils with a bar muddler or spoon.
 Add a splash of syrup and drink with ice-cold sparkling water and fresh lime slices.
 Sneak in a splash of white rum to make it a mojito.

 Simple Mojito Recipe: